p) Provisions (other than for employee benefits)

 (ii) Credit risk

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables, loans and investments) and from its financing activities, including deposits with banks.
 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.

 (a) Trade receivables